OpenSource4You is a community actively contributing to large-scale open source software projects in Taiwan.

 - During DAG processing, the newly added

-must also be added to theasset
+watchersmust also be added to theassetmodel.

 - In bulk_write_to_db, when an

-is recorded,- it uses add_asset_trigger_references to record the newly defined
+assetis recorded,- it uses add_asset_trigger_references to record the newly defined

-.- add_asset_trigger_references is not just about “adding triggers related to the asset.”
+watchers.- add_asset_trigger_references is not just about “adding triggers related to the asset.”

 - It’s more of a sync operation, dividing references into